TERMS & CONDITIONS

 1.8 The Organiser reserves the right to reject any Entry in its sole discretion and will reject incomplete Entries.

-1.9 It is the Entrant’s responsibility to ensure that they satisfy all Entry criteria as outlined on the online entry form for the relevant category before submitting their Entry into the Awards, any failure to do so will result in the Entry being rejected.
-2
+1.9 It is the Entrant’s responsibility to ensure that they satisfy all Entry criteria as outlined on the online entry form for the relevant category before submitting their Entry.
+Any failure to do so will result in the Entry being rejected.

-1.10 The Organiser reserves the right to audit any information supplied and automatically disqualify any Entries from the Awards that include false or misleading information.
+1.10 The Organiser reserves the right to audit any information supplied and automatically disqualify any Entries that include false or misleading information.

-1.11 Entries must be submitted by the final deadline 16th April 2025.
-NOTE: CLOSING DATE EXTENED UNTIL TUESDAY 22ND APRIL AT 1:00PM.
+1.11 Entries must be submitted by the submission deadline: EXTENDED UNTIL WED.
+8TH APRIL AT 5:00PM.

 1.12 Any Entries received after this time will not be entered into the Awards.